 After receiving $1 million in funding from angel investors in 2011, Any.do experienced a surge in growth, with over 500,000 users downloading the app within the first month of launch.
 Two years later, they had over 7 million users and by the end of 2020, Any.do crossed over 30 million users.
 This makes Any.do one of the most popular to-do list apps today.

 On Any.do, users can manage their tasks by creating to-do lists and breaking down larger tasks into smaller subtasks.
-Unlike Remember The Milk which requires users to upgrade to access the subtasks feature, Any.do offers this feature for free.
+Unlike Remember The Milk which requires users to upgrade to access the subtasks functionality, Any.do offers this feature for free.

 Being available across most devices, Any.do gives you the ability to add and check tasks on the go.
 Additionally, you can integrate Any.do with your device calendar.
 This would then show all of your daily tasks on your device calendar, ensuring that you’re always on top of your day.